atsaloli/cicd/01_13-enabling-ci-on-a-project.md

 In addition to the Gitlab CI syntax, since the file is in YAML, it has to follow the rules for [YAML](http://yaml.org).

+There can be one `.gitlab-ci.yml` file per project and it lives at the top level.
 ---
 ## Setting up your CI/CD infrastructure
 ### Configuring CI